AArnott/Nerdbank.MessagePack/docfx/docs/custom-converters.md

 In the @"Nerdbank.MessagePack.MessagePackConverter`1.Write*" method, use @Nerdbank.MessagePack.MessagePackWriter.WriteMapHeader* or @Nerdbank.MessagePack.MessagePackWriter.WriteArrayHeader*.
 In the @"Nerdbank.MessagePack.MessagePackConverter`1.Read*" method, use @Nerdbank.MessagePack.MessagePackReader.ReadMapHeader or @Nerdbank.MessagePack.MessagePackReader.ReadArrayHeader.

+### Security considerations

+Any custom converter should call @Nerdbank.MessagePack.SerializationContext.DepthStep*?displayProperty=nameWithType on the @Nerdbank.MessagePack.SerializationContext argument provided to it to ensure that the depth of the msgpack structure is within acceptable bounds.
+This call should be made before reading or writing any msgpack structure (other than nil).

+This is important to prevent maliciously crafted msgpack from causing a stack overflow or other denial-of-service attack.
+A stack overflow tends to crash the process, whereas a call to @Nerdbank.MessagePack.SerializationContext.DepthStep* merely throws a typical @Nerdbank.MessagePack.MessagePackSerializationException which is catchable and more likely to be caught.

+While checking the depth only guards against exploits during *de*serialization, converters should call it during serialization as well to help an application avoid serializing a data structure that they will later be unable to deserialize.
+It also taps into the built-in cancellation token checks built into depth tracking.

+Applications that have a legitimate need to exceed the default stack depth limit can adjust it by setting @Nerdbank.MessagePack.SerializationContext.MaxDepth?displayProperty=nameWithType to a higher value.

 ### Delegating to sub-values

 The @Nerdbank.MessagePack.SerializationContext.GetConverter* method may be used to obtain a converter to use for members of the type your converter is serializing or deserializing.